Daniel Hardy (defensive end): Professional career

+Los Angeles Rams

-Hardy was selected in the seventh round of the 2022 NFL Draft by the Los Angeles Rams.
+Hardy was selected in the seventh round of the 2022 NFL draft by the Los Angeles Rams.
 He was placed on injured reserve on September 1, 2022.
 He was designated to return from injured reserve on November 30, 2022.
 He was activated from injured reserve three days later.
+He was waived on August 29, 2023.

+Chicago Bears

+On August 31, 2023, Hardy was signed to the practice squad of the Chicago Bears.
+He signed a reserve/future contract on January 8, 2024.

+On April 8, 2025, Hardy signed his exclusive rights free agent contract with the Bears.